To view these scripts in cartoon form, click the HOME link above.

 Q: Reincarnation must be false because it violates Occam's Razor.

-A: Ocam's Razor is not a hard-and-fast rule.
+A: Occam's Razor is not a hard-and-fast rule.
 Sometimes truth is more complex than what you are expecting.

 Q: Give me an example.